 - A. Maximum Height Exception.
-The maximum height of the principal building containing or intended to by occupied by any public or institutional uses or religious institution shall be subject to the following exceptions: - The building height shall be permitted to exceed maximum requirements up to a maximum height equal to twice the permitted maximum height of the zoning district, provided that the minimum required front, side and rear yard setbacks shall be increased by one (1) foot for each foot of additional building height above the maximum. - The highest point of chimneys, stage towers of scenery lofts, church spires, cupolas, and domes may be erected to a height not exceeding one-hundred-fifty percent (150%) of the height of the building, provided that no such structure shall occupy more than twenty percent (20%) of the roof area of the building.
+The maximum height allowed for a principal building containing or intended to by occupied by one or more of these uses shall be subject to the following exceptions: - The building height may be allowed by the Planning Commission to exceed the zoning district requirements up to a maximum height equal to twice the maximum height allowed in the zoning district, subject to the following requirements: - a.
+The minimum required front, side and rear yard setbacks shall be increased by one (1) foot for each foot of additional building height above the zoning district requirements.